VirgilSecurity/virgil-pure-wordpress/README.md

 This function allows you to use a special `UPDATE_TOKEN` to update all of the enrollment records in your database.
 This action doesn't requite changing users' passwords or modifying the scheme of the existing table.

-Navigate to your Pure application panel at [Virgil Dashboard](https://dashboard.virgilsecurity.com/), press "BEGIN ROTATION PROCESS", then “SHOW UPDATE TOKEN” button to get the `update_token`.
-Insert the `update_token` into the field at the Virgil Pure plugin tab.
+Navigate to your Pure application panel at [Virgil Dashboard](https://dashboard.virgilsecurity.com/), press "BEGIN ROTATION PROCESS", then “SHOW UPDATE TOKEN” button to get the `UPDATE_TOKEN`.
+Insert the `UPDATE_TOKEN` into the field at the Virgil Pure plugin tab.

 ## F.A.Q.